 5. Utilize Competitive Differentiators

 If you want to stand out from your competition, you have to be different from them.
-If you want to build a strong brand, you must pinpoint exactly what it is that makes you unique.
+If you want to build a strong brand, you must pinpoint exactly what it is that makes you unique by doing a SWOT analysis.
 You must utilize competitive differentiators.

 As the name suggests, competitive differentiators are specific things that make your company different from your competitors.